codewithdark-git/llama-3-Hackathon/README.md

 - `pages/chatWithFile.py`: Handles the "Chat with File" functionality, including file upload, text extraction, and AI interaction.
 - `pages/chatWithWeb.py`: Handles the "Chat with Web" functionality, including query input, AI response, and fetching related articles and YouTube videos.
 - `pages/style.css`: Custom CSS for styling the application.
+- `pages/history.py`: Handles the "See the Chat with web History" functionality, including fetching related articles and YouTube videos.
+- `utils/models.py`: Contains the DataBase logic for the application.
+- `utils/llm.py`: Contains the logic for the AI model to Generate Response.
+- `utils/helper.py`: Contains helper functions for the application.
+- `utils/common.py`: Contains common functions for the application.

 ## Collaborate